MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 ---
-title: Modify the appearance of apps in your organization's Teams store
+title: Use app customization to brand the apps for your organization's needs
 author: ashishguptaiitb
 ms.author: guptaashish
 manager: prkosh